hatchjaw/teensy-wfs/wfs-controller/README.md

 On launch, the app will attempt to query JACK for any JackTrip clients, which it identifies by the pattern of the device name they're assigned by JackTrip when they make contact with the server, i.e. `__ffff_[IPv4 address]`.
-The IP address part of the device names is extracted and used to populate the dropdown lists.
+The IPv4 part of the device names is extracted and used to populate the dropdown lists.
 (Yes, _any_ JackTrip client found will make its way into the dropdowns.)
 Select IPs according to the positions of your modules.
 Click **Refresh Ports** to rescan and update the lists.